Last updated on: December 29th, 2022

 • All employers with 100 or more employees (regardless of employer income) will be required to provide up to 56 hours per calendar year of paid sick and safe leave, which matches the requirements of the new State Sick Leave Law.

-Employers with 99 or fewer employees are permitted to carry over of up to 40 hours of unused safe/sick time to the following calendar year.
+Carry Over – Employers with 99 or fewer employees are permitted to carry over up to 40 hours of unused safe/sick time to the following calendar year.
 Employers with 100 or more employees, can carry over up to 56 hours of unused safe/sick time to the following calendar year.

 Blood Donation Leave

-• Allow employees to donate blood during work hours at least twice each year at a convenient time and place set by the employer, which includes a blood drive at the employee’s place of employment.
+• Employers must permit employees to donate blood during work hours at least twice a year, choosing a convenient time and place as set by the employer.
+This may also include participating in a blood drive organized at the employee’s place of work.

 Bone Marrow Donor Leave